"Don't Fear The

 Not always, though.

-Willow crawled under the covers and closed her eyes, waiting for the
+Willow crawled under the covers and closed her eyes,

 images to start replaying in her brain.
 It was the same every night